MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Mark's Pelt +2 (Hide Armor) (8,000 gold) - AC 5 (3 from armor type, +2 magical reinforcement).
 You are constantly under the effect of *Resist Energy* for fire and cold.

+Tabula Rasa (Padded Armor) (25,000 gold) - No armor class.
+It still counts as body armor with an armor weight of 1.
+Six linked sockets.
+It cannot have any modifiers.

 ### Shields

 Bloody Handprints +2 (Tower Metal Shield) (8,000 gold) - AC 6 (4 from shield type, +2 magical reinforcement).
 While the user is bleeding for at least 1 point per round, its AC is further increased by +2 to a total of AC 8.